Nurdin-Ismail/WK3-Code-Challenge/README.md

    available). **No persistence is needed for this feature**.

 Bonus Deliverables
-These bonus deliverables are here if you want an extra challenge and won't affect your score. **Make sure to commit your work to save your progress before attempting the bonus deliverables!**
+These bonus deliverables are here to provide an extra challenge.

 1. Click on a movie in the menu to replace the currently displayed movie's details with the new movie's details.
 Note that you may have to make an